Getting Started: Contributors

 libraries/ Shared libraries (libskill, libui, libdoc, etc.)

-data/ Generated and framework data
+data/ Generated and standard data

 config/ Service and tool configuration